-If you find yourself falling behind on your bookkeeping, or struggling to make sense of your business finances, or you just want to focus on the things you love rather than your accounts maybe it’s time to get an accountant.
+If you find yourself falling behind on your bookkeeping, or struggling to make sense of your ecommece accounting figures, or you just want to focus on the things you love rather than your accounts maybe it’s time to get an accountant.

 If you’ve left your Self Assessment to the last minute for the second year in a row, learn from the aggro and set reminders for September/October and get it done before Christmas next time.